The Matrix Revolutions: Plot

-After the Mjolnir saved the crew of Nebuchadnezzar, (Note: As depicted in The Matrix Reloaded (2003).)
-Neo and Bane still lie unconscious in the ship's medical bay.
-Neo's consciousness is trapped in a subway station named Mobil Ave, a transition zone between the Matrix and the machine world.
+Having been rescued by the crew of the Mjolnir in the real world, Neo's body lies in the ship's medical bay.
+His consciousness is trapped in a subway station named Mobil Ave, a transition zone between the Matrix and the machine world.
 He meets a "family" of programs, including a girl named Sati.
-The "father" tells Neo the subway is controlled by the Trainman, a program loyal to the Merovingian.
+The "father" of Sati tells Neo the subway is controlled by the Trainman, a program loyal to the Merovingian.
 When Neo tries to board a train with the family, the Trainman refuses and overpowers him.

-Seraph contacts Morpheus and Trinity on behalf of the Oracle, who informs them of Neo's confinement.
-Seraph, Morpheus, and Trinity enter Club Hel, where they confront the Merovingian and force him to release Neo.
-Troubled by visions of the Machine City, Neo visits the Oracle, who reveals that Smith intends to destroy both the Matrix and the real world.
-She tells him "everything that has a beginning has an end."
-After Neo leaves, a large group of Smiths assimilates Sati and Seraph.
-The Oracle does not resist assimilation, and Smith gains her powers of precognition.
+In the Matrix, Seraph, Morpheus, and Trinity confront the Merovingian and force him to release Neo's consciousness into the Matrix.
+Neo visits the Oracle, who reveals that Smith intends to destroy both the Matrix and the real world.
+She says that Smith is Neo's "opposite", resulting from the Matrix attempting to balance itself, and that "everything that has a beginning has an end".
+After Neo leaves, a large group of Smiths arrives to assimilate the Oracle.
+She does not resist, and Smith gains her powers of precognition.

-In the real world, the crews of the Nebuchadnezzar and the Mjolnir find and reactivate Niobe's ship, the Logos.
-They interrogate Bane, who says that he has no recollection of the earlier massacre.
-As the captains plan their defense of Zion, Neo requests a ship to travel to the Machine City.
+Neo returns to his body in the real world.
+The crews of the Nebuchadnezzar and the Mjolnir find and reactivate Niobe's ship, the Logos.
+As the captains plan their return to Zion to help its defense, Neo requests a ship to travel to the Machine City.
 Motivated by her encounter with the Oracle, (Note: As depicted in Enter the Matrix (2003).)
 Niobe offers him the Logos.
 Neo departs, accompanied by Trinity.

-Bane, who has stowed away on the Logos, takes Trinity hostage.
-Neo realizes Smith has assimilated Bane, and a fight ensues.
-Bane burns Neo's eyes with a power cable, blinding him.
+Bane, whose consciousness has been secretly assimilated by Smith (Note: As depicted in The Matrix Reloaded (2003).) and who has stowed away on the Logos, takes Trinity hostage.
+Neo realizes Smith has assimilated Bane and, in their fight, Bane blinds Neo with a power cable.
 Neo discovers he can still "see" machine source code in the real world and uses this ability to kill Bane.
 Trinity pilots them to the Machine City.

 Zion's shipyard is overwhelmed by a horde of Sentinels.
 Niobe and Morpheus rush toward Zion in the Mjolnir to aid the human defenses.
-The fatally wounded Captain Mifune instructs Kid to open the gate for the Mjolnir, which he does with the aid of Zee.
-When it arrives, it discharges its EMP, disabling all the Sentinels present but also Zion's remaining defenses.
+After crashing through the half-open gate, the Mjolnir crew discharge its EMP, disabling all the Sentinels present but also Zion's remaining defenses.
 The humans are forced to retreat and wait for the next attack, thinking it will be their last stand.